wpdrift/WPdrift-IO-/readme.md

 Analytics, automation, tools, and much more for WordPress.

 ## Description ##

+> **Note:** This plugin is only really of use to you if you have a WPdrift IO account.
+You can set one up for free and enjoy a 14-days trial, but keep in mind that it is a paid service. [**Try for free!**](https://wpdrift.io?ref=wporg)

 A single dashboard for your all WordPress sites, helping you manage your WordPress sites more efficiently, understand your data and make more informed decisions.